huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] The Howling
 - [ ] The Kiss of the Vampire

-#### What is the name of the main villain in the “Saw” movies?
+#### What is the name of the main villain in the "Saw" movies?

 - [ ] Pinhead
 - [ ] Hammerfists
 - [x] Jigsaw

-#### Which “Ghost with the Most” is summoned by saying his name 3 times?
+#### Which "Ghost with the Most" is summoned by saying his name 3 times?

 - [ ] Casper
 - [x] Beetlejuice
 - [ ] Candyman

-#### In “The Shining”, what phrase does Jack Torrance write over and over again?
+#### In "The Shining", what phrase does Jack Torrance write over and over again?

 - [ ] My dog did NOT eat my homework
 - [ ] The quick brown fox jumped over the lazy dog